NHL 11: Reception

 NHL 11 received "generally favorable reviews" on both platforms according to the review aggregation website Metacritic.
 NHL 11 was the fourth best-selling title for September 2010 in the United States, and opened as the 18th best-ranked title in the United Kingdom in its first week of release.
 Cowen and Company's, Doug Creutz, said it had a "weak follow-through" as it did not chart on the top 10 list the following month.

 The new physics-based gameplay was well received, with Game Informer describing it as "steady progress" over previous games, and IGN noting it "isn't perfect... but when it works properly the results can be awesome".
 IGN also noted that the general speed of the game as being slower than NHL 10.

 The game's artificial intelligence received mixed reviews.
 1UP.com took issue with the offensive AI, criticizing teammates who do not join the puck carrier on a breakaway, yet remarking that they show "flashes of brilliance in the defensive zone.
 GameSpot mentioned that the AI had been "noticeably ramped up", with "smart teammates" and "players [who] seem to know what they're doing", while lamenting the fact that "computer players still hold onto the puck a little too long".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated NHL 11 for "Sports Game of the Year".